BaltacMihai/component-ui/src/guides/Color.md

   <h2> Choose a color harmony </h2>
   <br>
   <p>
-    You could think of color harmonies as the building blocks or the underlying template of a color pallette.
-Some common color harmonies are:
+   Color harmonies can be viewed as the foundational elements or basic design of a color palette.
+Typical color harmonies include:
   </p>
   <p>
     <b>Analogous = </b> colors that are next to each other on the color wheel (This color harmony creates low color